-Once you’ve picked hoards of the beautiful blue, sweet balls of wonder, what do you do with them?
+Once you’ve picked hoards of the beautiful, sweet blueberries, what do you do with them?
 Besides cooking and eating, you can also freeze blueberries so that they can be enjoyed all year.

 Frozen berries can be used the same as fresh berries once thawed.
-And it’s a super treat to have fantastic quality blueberries in the dead of winter.
+And it’s a super treat to have fantastic quality blueberries all year round.

-2) Spread the blueberries in a single layer in a freezer safe container.
-Leave them their until they are completely frozen.
+- Spread the blueberries in a single layer on a waxed paper-lined jelly roll pan.
+Leave them there until they are completely frozen.